-Biden and lawmakers raise alarms over cyber-breach amid Trump silence
+Biden and lawmakers raise alarms over cybersecurity breach amid Trump’s silence

 Sen. Mitt Romney (R-Utah), the GOP’s 2012 presidential nominee and a frequent Trump critic, assailed the administration’s handling of the attack.

-“What I find most astonishing is that a cyber-hack of this nature is really the modern equivalent of almost Russian bombers reportedly flying undetected over the entire country,” Romney said in an interview with SiriusXM Chief Washington Correspondent Olivier Knox.
+“What I find most astonishing is that a cyberhack of this nature is really the modern equivalent of almost Russian bombers reportedly flying undetected over the entire country,” Romney said in an interview with SiriusXM Chief Washington Correspondent Olivier Knox.
 “So our national security is extraordinarily vulnerable.
 And in this setting, not to have the White House aggressively speaking out and protesting and taking punitive action is really, really quite extraordinary.”

 In his statement Thursday afternoon, Biden said he has instructed his team to learn as much about as possible about the breach and indicated the team is being briefed on the attack.
 He received a presidential daily briefing Thursday afternoon, according to his transition office.